oliveradams949/Summer-Portfolio/CFM Project/README.md

 ## Description

 Largely a simulator library for a single turn of Yahtzee, and then can perform Monte Carlo simulations of said turn in order to find the move the highest expected value, or highest chance of obtaining a specific hand.

-Will remove if not allowed to be added to external portfolios.